 Part 3: Proposal and Realisation including Art and Design Project Proposal and Realisation, which culminates in an end-of-year exhibition.

-Tuition and exam fee registration charges apply to 19+ learners not in receipt of Job Seeker's Allowance or other qualifying benefits.
+Tuition and exam fee registration charges apply to students aged 19+ not in receipt of Job Seeker's Allowance or other qualifying benefits.
 There is a £25 studio fee for materials.
 You will also be required to bring a basic art and design toolkit, based on a list provided at enrolment.

 Further study in higher education could include working towards a BA (Hons) Degree, Higher National Diploma (HND), Foundation Degree (FdA), or similar level training.